Exports of food and drink

 The Department for Environment, Food and Rural Affairs (Defra) is the UK Central Competent Authority (CCA) for International Trade.
-They are responsible for negotiating new export markets in other non-EU countries and for ensuring continued access to those export markets.
+It is responsible for negotiating new export markets and for ensuring continued access to those export markets.

-Our role is to provide assurance to Defra that food and drink exported from the UK to non-EU countries has been produced in accordance with UK legislative requirements.
+Our role is to provide assurance to Defra that food and drink exported from the UK has been produced in accordance with UK legislative requirements.
 We also make sure that it meets any additional import requirements that have been set by the destination country.

 Information on export certification for exporters from England and Wales is available from the Department for Environment, Food and Rural Affairs (Defra) and for exports from Northern Ireland at Department of Agriculture, Environment and Rural Affairs (DAERA).

-Before you export food and drink products from the UK to other non-EU countries, you must check if there are any specific restrictions with:
+Before you export food and drink products from the UK, you must check if there are any specific restrictions with:

 - your customer